The-OpenROAD-Project/OpenROAD/doc/OpenRoadArch.md

 src/flute3
 ```

-None of the tool repos have submodules.
-All submodules are owned by OpenROAD
+Submodules that are shared by multiple tools are owned by OpenROAD
 so that there are not redundant source trees and compiles.

 Each tool submodule cmake file builds a library that is linked by the